kenji7157/kenji7157/README.md

 - programming💻

 I created a TODO SNS app that looks like issue management.
-The technology used is Firebase Vue.js Vuetify TypeScript.
+The technology used is Firebase nuxt.js.

 <!--
 **kenji7157/kenji7157** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.